zorael/kameloso/README.md

 $ dub build
 ```

 This will compile the bot in the default *debug* mode, which adds some extra code and debugging symbols.
 You can automatically omit these and add some optimisations by building it in *release* mode with `dub build -b release`.
-Mind that build times will increase.
+Mind that build times will increase accordingly.
 Refer to the output of `dub build --help` for more build types.

 See the [known issues](#known-issues) section for compilation caveats.